bdbaraban/ideadog/README.md

 ## Development :dog:

 Code can always be improved.
-The IdeaDog team's plans/visions for the future include:
+The IdeaDog team's plans/dreams for the future include:

-- Complete, stable, deployed site.
+- Conversion to server-side-rendered site.
+- Live idea feed with web sockets.
+- Spice up the back-end with some GraphQL.
 - Auto-deployment scripts.
 - User-created tags.
 - Test suite.